libstorage/libstoragemgmt-doc/doc/py_api_user_guide.md

 Usage:
     Resize (grow or shrink) a volume.
 Please be warned when shrinking the size of volume, there might be a data corruption or data lose.
-    It's stongly suggested to perform a data backup before shrinking any volume.
+    It's strongly suggested to perform a data backup before shrinking any volume.
     Size grow is mandatory if lsm.Capabilities.VOLUME_RESIZE is supported.
     The resized volume will hold larger size than requested due to